-Year’s earliest solar noon on November 2 | EarthSky.org
+Year’s earliest solar noon on November 3

 Two reasons account for the unequal length of the solar day over the year.
 First and foremost, the tilt of the Earth’s axis causes the solar day to be more than 24 hours long around the solstices yet less than 24 hours long around the equinoxes.
 However, Earth’s eccentric orbit plays a secondary role, either accentuating or lessening the effect.
 At the December solstice, the Earth is some 3 million miles (5 million km) closer to the sun, and moving more swiftly in its orbit, than on the June solstice.
 Therefore, the longer-than-average solar day at the December solstice (24 hours + 30 seconds) outlasts the longer-than-average solar day at the June solstice (24 hours + 13 seconds).

-Bottom line: November 2 brings the earliest noon of the year, by nature’s clock.
-Earliest solar noon is a harbinger of 2020’s earliest Northern Hemisphere sunset – and earliest Southern Hemisphere sunrise – both due between now and the December solstice.
+Bottom line: November 3 brings the year’s earliest solar noon – that is, earliest midday – by nature’s clock.
+It’s a harbinger of the Northern Hemisphere’s earliest sunset.